Vishwajeet-P-Jadhav/Vishwajeet-P-Jadhav.github.io/content/_index.md

   {{< card link="research" title="RESEARCH" icon="book-open" >}}
 </div>

-## Hi
+### Hi.
 I am a 3rd year undergrad at the Dept. of Electronics and Communication Engineering, Indian Institute of Technology Roorkee (IITR).
+I am deeply interested in the research area at the intersection of mixed-signal analog circuit design, signal processing and bioelectronics.